bluem-development/bluem-woocommerce/README.md

 - delete `vendor/bluem-development/bluem-php/examples` to be sure as it is not necessary in production.

 # Integrations
 Besides of the integration with WooCommerce, we also have integrations with the popular ContactForm 7 and Gravity Forms.
 Below you'll find the instructions to active the integration.

+## Important notes
-The integration(s) has to be enabled in the Bluem Settings page first before they will work.
+- The integration(s) has to be enabled in the **Bluem** -> **Settings** page first before they will work.

 ## ContactForm 7
 To activate our ContactForm 7 integration, in the form settings, go to the tab additional settings.
 Enter the following codesnippets to active the flow: